Planning for your arteriovenous fistula

 How long will my fistula last?

-There is no definite answer to this question.
-A small number of fistulae never work and you may return from theatre with a failed fistula.
-Fistulae can also fail at any stage, even after years of use if you become ill or suffer an episode of low blood pressure.
-Other reasons for failure can be direct trauma (a hit or knock) to your fistula, infection, or if something changes how your blood clots.
+A small number of fistulae never work, and you may return from theatre with a failed fistula.
+Fistulae can fail at any stage, even after years of use.
+This can happen if you:

 Contact details